mikeb93/PyXG-Sophos-XG-API-Client/README.md

 ## ToDo
 * [ ] Implement Set DNS commands
-* [ ] Redesign ArgumentParser implementation to be properly nested and only consider usable options
 * [ ] Implement more Get and Set commands other than DNS

 ## Contributing